UKHO/Technical-Test-Automation-Test/Proteus-Contractor-README.md

 * Go to the UKHO.Navigation.Books.API.Tests and use NuGet to pull in a test framework of your choosing. e.g. (NUnit, XUnit, MsTest)
 * Go to the UKHO.Navigation.Books.API.Tests/IntegrationTests/BookGetApiTests.cs class.
-* Write a new test to verify that the below book exists using the the books/{id} or books/get-all endpoints.
+* Write a new test to verify that the below book exists using either the books/{id} endpoint or books/get-all endpoint.

 ```csharp
 var expectedBook = new Book